- a unitary operator, and

 In this language, when , then the solutions are simply and we are done.

-If you want to know specifically what, say, is, then we evaluate it as
+If you want to know specifically what, say, is, then you would have to evaluate it:

 Graphically, these solutions all lie on the unit circle (hence the name):